wurbanski/circle-tui/README.md

 ## Installation

 circle-tui requires python 3 and was tested on python 3.6 and 3.7.
+You might require development tools and python 3 development headers on your machine.

 Steps:
 1. Create virtualenv with python 3 using your preferred method, e.g. `mkvirtualenv -p $(which python 3) circle-tui`